 - can help heal your gut

-While I still eat whole food sources of collagen (like broth) every chance I get, I have begun to incorporate Vital Proteins Pasture-Raised Collagen Peptides and Vital Proteins Pasture-Raised Collagen Protein (Beef Gelatin) ALL.
+While I still eat whole food sources of collagen (like broth) every chance I get, I have begun to incorporate Pasture-Raised Collagen Peptides and Pasture-Raised Collagen Protein (Beef Gelatin) ALL.
 THE.
 TIME.
 In fact, I’ve had it every single day for the last 60 days and have noticed a sustained reduction in my joint pain and post work out recovery, even though I’ve been drinking less homemade broth!

 I know, every single day sounds overwhelming.
-But, quickly and easily stirring Vital Proteins into my morning coffee, breakfast smoothie, afternoon tea, or nightcap of broth (extra credit for gelatin on gelatin!) is a super convenient way to add in a bit of collagen without needing to make any special recipes or do something time consuming and fancy.
+But, quickly and easily stirring Collagen Peptides into my morning coffee, breakfast smoothie, afternoon tea, or nightcap of broth (extra credit for gelatin on gelatin!) is a super convenient way to add in a bit of collagen without needing to make any special recipes or do something time consuming and fancy.
 That said, we do have a must try recipe below I think you’ll LOVE!
 Oh, and don’t miss our EXCLUSIVE DISCOUNT CODE for Vital Proteins at the bottom of this post!

-And while all the pictures above show examples of how to incorporate Vital Proteins into beverages, we are also finding many ways to incorporate this supplement in our foods.
+And while all the pictures above show examples of how to incorporate Collagen Peptides into beverages, we are also finding many ways to incorporate this supplement in our foods.
 A favorite, chocolate pudding!
 We’ve even successfully added the collagen powder to whipped cream itself with success!
 We use our iSi can to make the luscious grass-fed natural whipped cream, and even full fat coconut milk works in it!